 Members of the Advisory Committee shall be compensated based on applicable Treasury Board rates for honorarium, per diem, and travel expenditures.

-The Francophone Affairs Branch within the Office of the Provincial Secretary will provide administrative support to the committee's activities as well as support additional work as mandated by the Minister.
+The Francophone Affairs Branch within the Office of the Minister will provide administrative support to the committee's activities as well as support additional work as mandated by the minister.

 Élizabeth Perreault, Bellevue

 Ms. Élizabeth Perreault and her husband own and operate a farm near Bellevue.
 Ms. Perreault has volunteered within many organizations in her community, including the local Francophone association and the Francophone school in her area.
 She has represented the St-Isidore school district (Bellevue) on the Conseil scolaire fransaskois since 2008.